 Leaving the Kansas City area, I-29 bee lines north along low rolling hills to St. Joseph, where an urban loop, I-229 serves Downtown while I-29 bypasses the city to the east.
 U.S. 71 leaves the I-29 corridor north of St. Joseph while I-29 bends northwest to Mound City and southwest Iowa parallel to the Missouri River.

 While never entering the state of Nebraska, bridges across the Missouri join the I-29 corridor with Nebraska City and Plattsmouth on the northern drive to Council Bluffs.
-Once in Council Bluffs, I-29 takes a dog leg along side I-80 west before making an ess curve northward to Interstate 680.
-I-680 (former I-80N) combines with Interstate 29 for ten miles to Loveland.
+Once in Council Bluffs, I-29 takes a dog leg alongside I-80 west before following an S curve northward to Interstate 680.
+I-680 previously combined with Interstate 29 for ten miles to Loveland.
 The overlap was dropped with the renumbering of the eastern branch of I-680 (former I-80N) as Interstate 880 in November 2019.

-Migrating westward again toward the Missouri River, I-29 traverses flat areas while en route to Sioux City.
+Shifting westward again toward the Missouri River, I-29 traverses flat areas while en route to Sioux City.
 The freeway hugs the east banks of the river by Downtown, with I-129 providing a western link to South Sioux City, Nebraska.
 Just north of there, I-29 crosses into South Dakota.